Crofton speeds past the Dukes with 23-point second quarter

 After a 13-all tie at the end of the first quarter, Crofton’s fast tempo and knock-down shooting overwhelmed the Dukes in the second.
 The Warriors run-and-gunned their way to a 23-point quarter, while York’s offense went cold, and countered with just one bucket, which gave Crofton a big 36-15 advantage at halftime.

 York never recovered from that second quarter and went on to lose its first game of the season, 64-43.
-The Dukes will play in the third-place game Saturday at 2 p.m. in Humphrey.
+The Dukes will play in the third-place game against Wynot on Saturday at 2 p.m. in Humphrey.
+Wynot lost to the host Flyers, 66-50.

 Crofton’s track-meet styled, up-and-down fast tempo hurt the Dukes, who struggled to pick up Warriors in the transition.
 Crofton sophomore guard Ella Wragge was the one that benefited most from it as she scored nine points in the second while senior Alexis Arens added five and sophomore Jayden Jordan four.
 Arens finished with a game-high 17 points while Jordan had 13.
 The Warriors nailed seven 3-pointers, too.